Medical expert of the article

 There are a number of symptoms that indicate the development of aseptic necrosis.
 The first signs of the disease include:

-- Swelling of affected tissues.
+- Swelling of the affected tissues.

-- Limited motor functions and lameness.
+- Limited motor function and lameness.

-- Changes in structure and muscular atrophy.
+- Changes in structure and muscle atrophy.

 Stages

-- Recovery - the gradual restoration of the shape and structure of the bone.
+- Recovery – gradual restoration of the shape and structure of the bone.
 Lasts from several months to several years.

 Forms